MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

 1. On the blade of the newly deployed web app, click the **Browse** tab to display the default web page in a new browser tab.

    ![image](./media/l9-image4.png)

+   >**Note**: Please copy the URL and save it in Notepad.
+You may need this link for Task 5.

 1. Close the new browser tab and, back in the Azure portal, in the **Deployment** section of the web app blade, click **Deployment slots**.

     ![image](./media/l9-image5.png)